sleep2death/gotham/README.md

 ## Quick start

-All examples you can find is in `/examples` folder.
+All examples you can find are in `/examples` folder.

 ```go
 package main